mirakhiat/loan-approval-classification-ml/README.md

 # Loan Approval Classification using Machine Learning

+Machine Learning Final Project

+By: Mira Hayat & Kamelia Atwan

+Done as the final project for an Intro to Machine Learning course at Tel Aviv University.

-This project focuses on predicting whether a loan applicant will be approved or not using the Florida 2013 mortgage dataset.
+This project focuses on building a binary classification model based on the Florida 2013 mortgage dataset.
+The goal is to predict whether a loan applicant will be approved or not, based on various personal, financial, and application-specific features.
+The dataset contains both numerical and categorical variables, some of which are anonymized.

-## Overview

-The project follows a complete machine learning workflow:

-- Data exploration and visualization
-- Missing value handling
-- Outlier treatment using IQR capping
-- Feature normalization and scaling
-- One-Hot Encoding of categorical variables
-- Feature selection
-- Model training and evaluation
+The project includes exploratory data analysis, data preprocessing, feature engineering, model training, evaluation, and interpretation.

-## Models Used
+Models used:

-- Logistic Regression
+* Logistic Regression
-- K-Nearest Neighbors (KNN)
+* K-Nearest Neighbors (KNN)
-- Random Forest
+* Random Forest
-- Multi-Layer Perceptron (MLP)
+* Multi-Layer Perceptron (MLP)
-- XGBoost
+* XGBoost

-## Results

-The models were evaluated using:
+The models were evaluated using Accuracy, ROC Curves, AUC Scores, Confusion Matrices, and K-Fold Cross Validation.

-- Accuracy
-- ROC Curve
-- AUC Score
-- Confusion Matrix
-- K-Fold Cross Validation

-The Random Forest model achieved approximately 78.8% accuracy on the validation dataset. :contentReference[oaicite:0]{index=0}
+The Random Forest model achieved approximately 78.8% accuracy on the validation dataset.

-## Files

-- `loan_approval_classification.ipynb` — Complete project notebook
-- `loan_approval_classification_report.pdf` — Detailed project report

-## Dataset

-The original dataset is not included in this repository due to its size.

-The project was developed using the Florida 2013 mortgage dataset.
+The project is implemented in Python using Jupyter Notebook.

-## Authors

-- Mira Hayat
-- Kamelia Atwan